>

 11 Hair Care Tips for Natural Curly Hair

 Curly hair is unique.
 It bends and curves and coils.
-Because of all the twists and turns, it can be fragile and delicate.
+Because of all the twists and turns, natural curls can be fragile and delicate.
 And because of its curvy nature, the natural oils produced by the scalp to soften and protect strands have a harder time traveling from top to bottom.
 As a result, curly girls often experience low levels of moisture.
 In essence, curly hair is thirsty hair.

+Many curly girls with delicate locks swear by their pre-shampoo routine.
+Pre-shampooing is exactly what it says — a step performed before shampooing.
+Pre-shampooing softens, conditions and detangles the hair prior to shampooing.
+It prevents unnecessary roughness and damage during the shampooing process, especially if hair is extremely tangled or snarled.
 Use a conditioner or conditioning oil to pre-shampoo, and apply it to dry hair.
 Divide your hair into sections and work the conditioner into your hair thoroughly, using your fingers to separate your curls and work the product in.
-Leave it on for at least 20 minutes and if your hair is super snarled, pop on a plastic cap or towel to help heat up your head, which will open up the cuticle of your hair and invite the conditioner to penetrate more deeply.
+Leave it on for at least 20 minutes and if your hair is super snarled, pop on a plastic cap or towel to help heat up your hair.
+This will open up the cuticle of your hair and let the conditioner penetrate more deeply.

 2. Skip Daily Shampoos